MaxAantjes/Data-Analysis-Impact-of-Entrance-Exams-on-Higher-Education-Enrolment-Ecuador/Code_Book.md

     represented in survey responses as a postcode.
 A function is used to classify postcodes into rural and urban areas according to 2019 classification by the Ecuadorian government. **Potential
-    limitation**: data on place of birth is (oddly) only available from December 2013 onwards.
+    limitation**: data on place of birth is surprisingly only available from December 2013 onwards.
 Additionally, there are over 30.000 respondents who indicated they were *not* born at their current address, but also that they have *never* moved.
 How to interpret this data is unclear.
 For example, it could be the case that the